commitizen-tools/commitizen/docs/customization.md

 discover_this = JiraCz  # used by the plugin system
 ```

-The next file required is `setup.py` modified from flask version
+The next file required is `setup.py` modified from flask version.

 ```python
 from setuptools import setup